Hawker Hurricane: Prototype and trials

-In the course of RAF trials, despite the problems with the Merlin engine, which had suffered numerous failures and necessitating several changes, enthusiastic reports were produced on the aircraft and its performance.
-The trials had proved the aircraft to possess a maximum level speed of 315 mph at an altitude of 16200 ft, climb to 15000 ft in 5.7 minutes, and a stalling speed of 57 mph (only marginally higher than the Gladiator biplane), the last achieved using its flaps.
+In the course of RAF trials, despite the problems with the Merlin engine, which had suffered numerous failures necessitating several changes, enthusiastic reports were produced on the aircraft and its performance.
+The trials had proved the aircraft to possess a maximum level speed of 315 mph at an altitude of 16200 ft, climb to 15000 ft in 5.7 minutes, and a stall speed of 57 mph (only marginally higher than the Gladiator biplane), the last achieved using its flaps.

-In the course of further testing, it was found that the Hurricane had poor spin recovery characteristics, in which all rudder authority could be lost due to shielding of the rudder.
-Hawker's response to the issue was to request that spinning tests be waived, but the Air Ministry refused the request; the situation was resolved by the Royal Aircraft Establishment (RAE), who established that the aerodynamic problem had been caused by a breakdown of the airflow over the lower fuselage, and could be cured by the addition of a small ventral fairing and extension of the bottom of the rudder.
+Further testing found that the Hurricane had poor spin recovery characteristics, in which all rudder authority could be lost due to shielding of the rudder.
+Hawker's response to the issue was to request that spinning tests be waived, but the Air Ministry refused the request; the situation was resolved by the Royal Aircraft Establishment (RAE), which established that the aerodynamic problem had been caused by a breakdown of the airflow over the lower fuselage, and could be cured by the addition of a small ventral fairing and extension of the bottom of the rudder.
 This discovery had come too late for the changes to be incorporated in the first production aircraft, but were introduced upon the 61st built and all subsequent aircraft.

+Returning from a tour of several German diesel-engine manufacturers, Frank Murdoch realized that impressive weapons plans were underway in Germany.
+He reported his data to Thomas Sopwith, who tried to convince the British government of the necessity to modernize the RAF.
+The Air Ministry's initial response was an order for a dozen airplanes.
 In early 1936, the Hawker board of directors had decided, in the absence of official authorisation and at company expense, to proceed with the issue of the design drawings to the production design office and to start tooling-up for a production line capable of producing a batch of 1,000 Hurricanes.